stellar-deprecated/interstellar-core/README.md

 ### Defining configuration values

-`mcs-core.Config` provider has 2 methods that `App` and `Module`s can use to define configuration values:
+`interstellar-core.Config` provider has 2 methods that `App` and `Module`s can use to define configuration values:
 * `addAppConfig(config)` - used by [`App`](#app-class)
 * `addModuleConfig(moduleName, config)` - used by [`Module`](#module-class)s

 All config values added by modules are treated as default values that can be overwritten by the `App` config.
-For example, let's say [`mcs-network`](https://github.com/stellar/mcs-network) module adds following config JSON using `addModuleConfig`:
+For example, let's say [`interstellar-network`](https://github.com/stellar/interstellar-network) module adds following config JSON using `addModuleConfig`:
 ```json
 {
   "horizon": {